frederikcoppens/slidedecks/VIB_OECD_20191015/presentation.md

 ---

-# Cloud is the future !?
+# Cloud is the future ?!

 ## Cloud is a disruptive concept

+* How to communicate to researchers & developers
+* How to transition current practices
+* How about commercial licenses ?

-## Applications tailored for the target audience
+## Services tailored for the target audience

 * IAAS: freedom for developers
 * SAAS: managed platforms for researchers

-## Commercial software : licensing on cloud ?

----
-template: vib_spacer_slide

-<h1 style="color:white">  Platforms as integration points </h1>

----

-# Managed Platforms

-* Reduction in flexibility, gains in FAIR
-* Underlying technologies & frameworks
-* Long-term sustainability ?
-What is the cost not to sustain it ?
-* Fit-for-purpose for researchers
-* Guidelines to collaborate for developers

 ---

 # The Galaxy ecosystem

 ![:scale 100%](images/galaxy_universe.png)